Our ongoing and completed projects

 • Further to discussions since 2011, Derbyshire County Council has agreed to release land near County Hall, Matlock for use as allotments.
 We are part of a management sub-committee working to make this wildlife-friendly growing area a reality.
 We have secured grant funding, with more needed.
 Well Field Allotment Society will manage the new site.

-Hackney Leys.
-Restoration of five acres of grassland in the Derwent Valley and creation of an eco-smallholding, maintained through organic, traditional methods.
+Hackney Leys. and creation of an eco-smallholding, maintained through organic, traditional methods.
 Habitats have been created and maintained including hay and wildflower meadows, hedgerows, buffer strips on field margins, native woodland, pond and dry stone walls.
 Sustainable living features include vegetable gardens, hens and the creation of an orchard of more than 40 fruit trees, including heritage and local varieties.
-We have recorded sightings of badgers (there is an active badger sett), foxes, rabbits, hedgehogs, bats, frogs, toads and dragonflies.
+We have recorded sightings of badgers, foxes, rabbits, hedgehogs, bats, frogs, toads and dragonflies.
 Tawny owls are resident, and more than 50 bird species have been sighted.
 The meadows are home to at least 20 different species of wildflower, in turn attracting countless invertebrate species. have helped to restore dry stone walls.

 Lea Primary School.
 Ongoing work with staff and pupils to create habitats and sustainable living features including funding and creating a wildflower meadow and mini orchard, and support in establishing a poly-tunnel for growing veg.